-The Advisement Office is directed by SUNY Distinguished Teaching Professor, Dr. Robert Rosellini, and is staffed by doctoral students who have been trained as advisors.
+The Advisement Office is run by Ms. Dayna Newton, and is staffed by doctoral students who have been trained as advisors.
 Students receive advice and information regarding the curriculum required for a bachelor's degree in psychology.
 Advisors meet with students and go over their audits and offer suggestions for courses to complete requirements in the major.
 Students can also find information on graduate programs in psychology and career possibilities.
 Before seeking out the Advisement Office, check Frequently Asked Questions.
 Please note that some of the files on this website are in Adobe pdf format and require Adobe Acrobat reader (freely available on the web).

 Please email the Psychology Advisement Office at firstname.lastname@example.org with any questions or call us at 518-442-4865.
 Click the following for Advisement Office hours.

 AVN appointments for psychology majors may NOT be made via email or phone.
 You must make an appointment on SONA Systems.